 Making Tax Digital for Income Tax and animal services businesses

-From April 2026, Making Tax Digital for Income Tax (MTD IT) will begin to apply to many individuals across the sector, so now is a good time to understand what’s ahead and how to prepare.
+Since April 2026, Making Tax Digital for Income Tax (MTD IT) has applied to many individuals across the sector, so now is a good time to understand what's involved.

 Who needs to pay attention?

-MTD IT will apply to self-employed individuals and those who rent out property, once their gross annual income reaches certain thresholds.
+MTD IT applies to self-employed individuals and those who receive property rental income, once their gross annual income reaches certain thresholds.
 This includes income from all self-employed work and property combined.

-You’ll need to follow the new rules if your total gross income is:
+You need to follow the new rules at these points in time, if your total gross income is:

 - £30,000 or more from April 2027